Zenovations/spritemation/README.md

-   {int}     frameWidth   the width of the visible pane (of one frame of the sprite image) {int}     frameHeight  the height of the visible pane (of one frame of the sprite image) {boolean} vertical     is this sprite vertically oriented?
+   {int}     frameWidth   the width of the visible pane (of one frame of the sprite image) {int}     frameHeight  the height of the visible pane (of one frame of the sprite image) {boolean} vertical     is this sprite vertically oriented? set this if vertical sprites don't behave

+**NOTE TO DEVS USING CHROME**: When viewing files in Chrome on the local filesystem (with file:/// in the url instead of http), this plugin can't determine the height/width of an image (because of a security restriction in Chrome).
+So if you want to use vertical sprites with Chrome and are too lazy to use a web server, you'll have to add `vertical: true`; it will be hard but you can handle it.

 ## ANIMATION LENGTH AND SPEED